The winter months on the Camino de Santiago

 The Camino de Santiago is an experience suitable for everyone.
 What happens is that not everyone likes to give up the heat of their home during the winter to go out and deal with adverse weather conditions, such as cold and rain.

 Although it may surprise you, there are pilgrims who, without being great mountain lovers, would never do the Camino de Santiago in the summer, because of heatstroke among other reasons.
 There are people who prefer the cold and who only consider doing the Camino de Santiago in winter.
 Cruel winter or hard summer?
 It’s a matter of taste.

 After all, the necessary physical conditions are almost the same, except for the fact that the winter backpack is usually heavier because you need to keep warm.
 That’s why we say it’s an experience for everyone.

 In winter, as in the rest of the seasons of the year, there are many routes on the Camino de Santiago that can be adapted to the needs of each pilgrim.
 For example, if you are going to complete one of the routes that run at high altitude and on which, in all likelihood, you will find snow on the route, it is advisable to be used to walking in those conditions.

 However, not all routes have these characteristics.
-The Portuguese routes on the Camino de Santiago, for example, run at very low altitudes, so they are optimal for winter, even for those with little mountain experience.
-The Vía de la Plata can also be a suitable itinerary for this season of the year.
+The Camino de Santiago portuguese, for example, run at very low altitudes, so they are optimal for winter, even for those with little mountain experience.
+The Via de la Plata can also be a suitable itinerary for this season of the year.